 OK, this is what you'll need to do:

 Locate the upstream oxygen sensor and disconnect it from its electrical connector.

 Locate the wire that connects to terminal number 1 of the engine wiring harness oxygen sensor connector.

 - This is usually a Dark Green w/ Orange stripe wire.

 - With the red multimeter test lead, probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration in the image viewer).

 With the Key On Engine Off, this wire should have 10 to 12 Volts DC.

 Let's take a look at your test results:

-The next step is to make sure that the oxygen sensor’s heater element is getting fed ground on terminal number 2 of the O2 sensor’s harness connector.
-For this test, go to TEST 2.
+The next step is to make sure that the oxygen sensor's heater element is getting fed Ground on terminal number 2 of the O2 sensor's harness connector.
+For this test, go to: TEST 2: Checking The Heater Ground.

 CASE 2: Your multimeter DID NOT record the indicated voltage.
 Re-check that you're testing the correct wire and that the key is in the RUN position (but don't crank or start the engine) and re-test.